gavollink/cleanpath/README.md

     ENVADD
         Additional data to evaluate and add to output.
         If delimited in a single argument, the delimiter must match --delimiter

-    --nosizelimit
-    -S
-        Normally, if the ENVNAME, an equal sign, and the final output would be longer than the system ARG_MAX, the program will print an error and truncate the output to match the ARG_MAX.
-This option turns that off.
     --debug
         Prints what it is doing as it happens, good for viewing if the output is not what was expected.